Reaction-Diffusion Processes with Surface Autocatalysis: Introduction

-{\it Introduction.} Diffusion-mediated processes play a key role in many physical, chemical and biological phenomena, including heterogeneous catalysis in porous media \cite{Ben-Avraham,Lindenberg}, spin relaxation on magnetic impurities \cite{Brownstein79,Grebenkov07}, recombination processes \cite{Sano79,Agmon88}, fluorescence quenching \cite{Wilemski73}, macromolecular interactions \cite{Berg85}, reactions in micellar and vesicular systems \cite{Sano81}, intracellular transport \cite{Bressloff13,Holcman13,Benichou14}, respiration \cite{Weibel,Sapoval02,Grebenkov05}, animal foraging and search strategies \cite{Oshanin09,Edwards07,Benichou11}, disease or epidemics spreading \cite{Goltsev12}.
-In a typical setting, a particle $A$ (e.g., a molecule, an ion, a spin, a quantum dot, a protein, a virus, a bacterium, an animal) moves inside the available space, until hitting a reactive region $\Gamma_0$, on which it may relax its excited state (such as spin magnetization or fluorophore excitation), be trapped, chemically transformed, disassembled, disintegrated, passivated, transported outside the confinement through a channel, eaten or killed \cite{Grebenkov23g}.
+Diffusion-mediated processes play a key role in many physical, chemical, and biological phenomena, including heterogeneous catalysis in porous media \cite{Ben-Avraham,Lindenberg}, spin relaxation on magnetic impurities \cite{Brownstein79,Grebenkov07}, recombination processes \cite{Sano79,Agmon88}, fluorescence quenching \cite{Wilemski73}, macromolecular interactions \cite{Berg85}, reactions in micellar and vesicular systems \cite{Sano81}, intracellular transport \cite{Bressloff13,Holcman13,Benichou14}, respiration \cite{Weibel,Sapoval02,Grebenkov05,Serov16}, animal foraging and search strategies \cite{Oshanin09,Edwards07,Benichou11}, the spread of diseases and epidemics \cite{Goltsev12}.
+In a typical setting, a particle $A$ (e.g., a molecule, an ion, a spin, a quantum dot, a protein, a virus, a bacterium, an animal) moves through the surrounding medium, until it encounters a reactive region $\Gamma_0$, where it may relax its excited state (such as spin magnetization or fluorophore excitation), be trapped, chemically transformed, disassembled, disintegrated, passivated, transported outside the confinement through a channel, eaten or killed \cite{Grebenkov23g}.
 Whatever the microscopic origin of the reaction event, the particle is effectively removed from the system via a reaction pathway $A + \Gamma_0 \to \Gamma_0$, characterized by a surface reactivity $\kappa_0$ \cite{Collins49,Grebenkov20,Piazza22}.
-Numerous studies inspected how the reactivity $\kappa_0$ controls the overall production rate of a chemical reactor, functioning of respiration organs, the distribution of the associated first-reaction times in living cells, and efficiency of diffusion-mediated search processes (see \cite{Redner,Metzler,Grebenkov} and references therein).
+Numerous studies have investigated how the reactivity $\kappa_0$ controls the overall production rate of a chemical reactor, the functioning of respiratory organs, the distribution of the associated first-reaction times in living cells, and efficiency of diffusion-mediated search processes (see \cite{Redner,Krapivsky,Schuss,Metzler,Grebenkov} and references therein).